greduan/emacs-theme-gruvbox/README.md

 ### MELPA

 If you're an Emacs 24 user or you have a recent version of `package.el` you can install the Gruvbox theme from the [MELPA repository](http://melpa.milkbox.net/#/gruvbox-theme).
-The version of `gruvbox-theme` there will always be up-to-date, but it might be unstable (albeit rarely).
+The version of `gruvbox-theme` there will always be up-to-date.

 ### No `package.el`

 The following instructions are for in the case where you don't have access to `package.el` for some reason.

 1. Download `gruvbox-theme.el`, and put it in `~/.emacs.d/themes`.
 For example:
    ```shell